Tim-Liam-Hill/SimpleWebBrowser/README.md

 I am making a br a block element because that feels most natural.

+Fun fact: a spelling mistake was the reason my descendant selector class was not working.
+Now that it is working I can re-implement bullet points.
+Yay!!

+For bullet points, it seems like there is a specific 'list-item' display type.
+I suppose I can implement that.
+It would basically just be a small wrapper around a (or maybe literally just a block item that inserts content based on its level and adjusts content width?).
+The question here is do I want to implement another layout class?

+I have it the wrong way around, I think I will do what chrome does.
+Basically: we have ul and ol being block display but the children they create are list-display elements.
+List-display elements will function mostly like inline-display elements unless the previous/next was/is a list-display element, in which case it will function as block.
+Duplicated code I guess but it is what it is.
+I don't think I will use psuedo elements (maybe I should though).

 TODO: implement width correctly (will be needed for margin/border etc)